thixotropist/ghidra_import_tests/content/en/docs/testbed_internals/adding_toolchains.md

 Now we need to make the toolchain hermetic, portable, and ready for Bazel workspaces.

 Hermeticity means that nothing under `/opt/gcc14` makes a hidden reference to local host files under `/usr`.
 Any such reference needs to be changed into a relative reference.
-These are common in short sharable object files that link to one or more true sharable object libraries.
+These are common in short shareable object files that link to one or more true shareable object libraries.

 You can often identify possible troublemakers by searching for smallish regular files with a `.so` extension.